Overview

 The term "qualified retirement plan" means:

-- A qualified employee plan such as a 401(k) plan;
+- A qualified pension, profit-sharing, or stock bonus plan (including a 401(k) plan);

-Distributions that are not taxable, such as distributions rolled over to another qualified retirement plan or a distribution of designated Roth IRA contributions, are not subject to this 10% additional tax.
+Distributions that are not taxable, such as distributions rolled over to another qualified retirement plan or a distribution of designated Roth IRA contributions, are not subject to the 10% additional tax.

 The 10% additional tax is reported on the appropriate line of Schedule 2 (Form 1040).